zmoog/zmoog.github.io/content/post/til-replace-module.md

 That's it!

-Now, when you'll recompile or run your code, the local copy will be used with all your local changes.
+Now, when you recompile or run your code, the local copy will be used with all your local changes.